 - 2 Tbs Tomato Paste

-- 1 tsp Adobo Sauce 2 for extra spicy
+- 1 tsp Adobo Sauce 2 for extra spicy, gluten free if needed

 - 1/2 tsp Sea Salt